Brittany has tried numerous health tricks and diets over the years. Here, she shares the results of this particular experiment.

 Lite n’ Easy Weight Loss Plan

-Lite n' Easy is an Australian meal delivery company, which promotes weight loss through their low-calorie meals.
-The brand has been around since 1986, but has gained popularity in recent years through their ad campaigns, and promises to help Australians lose weight, be healthier, enjoy free time (by spending less time in the kitchen cooking), enjoy a longer life, become more active, and enjoy great tasting food.
+Lite n' Easy is an Australian meal delivery company which promotes weight loss through its low-calorie meals.
+The brand has been around since 1986 but has gained popularity in recent years through its ad campaigns, and promises to help Australians lose weight, be healthier, enjoy free time (by spending less time in the kitchen cooking), enjoy a longer life, become more active, and enjoy great-tasting food.

 As someone who ate Lite n' Easy almost exclusively for about 8 months and lost 12 kilograms from doing so, I can answer the majority of those questions.

 As mentioned above, Lite n' Easy is an Australian meal delivery company.
 Many people believe that it's a diet, but it's not strictly that; though the meals are low calorie (dinners are generally less than 500 calories and lunches are around 300 calories), the meals aren't only for people wanting to lose weight.
 You can also use Lite n' Easy as a fast, convenient way to have dinner or lunch, or just as a way to manage your portion sizes and maintain a healthy weight.

 Ordering meals doesn't lock you into any contracts; you can order one week and never order again if you so choose.
 The minimum amount for an order is $46 dollars, and delivery is free within Lite n' Easy's delivery zones (most major cities and surrounding suburbs in Australia).

 You can pick and choose your meals from Lite n' Easy's menu with each order, or set a repeating order to receive each week.
 Breakfast and lunch meals are mostly fresh, to be eaten within a few days of delivery, but dinners are frozen and have a much longer shelf-life.